five0ffour/bamazon/README.md

-# bamazon - an e-Commerce command line site
+# bamazon - an e-Commerce command line store
 A CLI based e-commerce website developed with Node.js and MySQL

 ## Overview